 Fancy a day out with your bestie?
 Take your four-leggeds with you on a wander around Victoria.
-Head off on a road-trip and see the sights from a ferry, chase a waterfall, a wave, or stretch your legs in a state park.
+Head off on a road-trip and see the sights from a ferry, catch a wave, chase a waterfall, or stretch your legs in a state park.
 Thirsty work?
-Explore wine country on a guided dog-friendly tour or while away an afternoon with your BFF in a beer garden.
+Explore wine country on a guided dog-friendly tour or while away an afternoon with your furriest friend in a beer garden.
 If you have a whole weekend to spare, camp under the stars in pet-friendly parks, or go all out at a pawsome holiday retreat.

 We've taken the lead and found the best Fido-friendly places around: